SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Call for Charge

 You may use your bonus action to call for a charge.
 When you do, until the start of your next turn, you and your allies speed increase by 15 ft, and each one have advantage on their first attack roll.
 You can use this power a number of times per long rest equal to your Charisma modifier.

-# Celestial Touched

-Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the healing word, cure wounds and lesser restoration spells once per long rest and you can cast these spells with your spell slots.

 # Celestial Touched [Cha]